Aligot

-Aligot (Aligòt) is a dish made from cheese blended into mashed potatoes (often with some garlic) that is made in L'Aubrac (Aveyron, Cantal, Lozère) region in the southern Massif Central of France.
-This fondue-like dish from the Aveyron department is a common sight in Auvergne restaurants.
+Aligot (Aligòt) is a dish made from cheese blended into mashed potatoes (often with some garlic) that is made on the high plateau of Aubrac (part of the Aveyron, Cantal, and Lozère departments) in the southern Massif Central of France.
+This dish is a common sight in Auvergne restaurants.

 Background

-Traditionally made with tomme de Laguiole (tomme fraîche), or tomme d'Auvergne cheese, aligot is an Occitan speciality highly appreciated in the local gastronomy with Toulouse sausages or roast pork.
-Other cheeses are also used in place of tomme, including Cantal, mozzarella and Laguiole.
+Traditionally made with fresh tomme de Laguiole (tomme fraîche), or tomme d'Auvergne cheese, aligot is highly appreciated in the local gastronomy with thick Toulouse sausages or roast beef.
+Other cheeses are sometimes used in place of fresh tomme, which is hard to get by as it should ideally be used in the days following its making, or else it will be too strong in taste.
 The choice of cheese is important, and strongly affects the result.
-Tomme is not easily available outside France; many other cheeses are reported to be too strong.
 The cheese must be mild, with a lactic tang, but not too much salt, and melt easily.
-A comparison of the cheeses available in the UK found creamy (rather than the crumbly variety) Lancashire to be best, rejecting most other suggestions; other cheeses will be needed where neither tomme nor Lancashire are available.
-Floury, rather than waxy, potatoes are preferable.
+Floury potatoes are preferable, rather than waxy.

 Ingredients

-Aligot is made from mashed potatoes blended with butter, cream, crushed garlic, and melted cheese.
+Aligot is made from mashed potatoes blended with butter, cream, and melted cheese, often but not always with crushed garlic.
 The dish is ready when it develops a smooth, elastic texture.
 While recipes vary, the Larousse Gastronomique gives the ingredients as 1 kg potatoes; 500 g tomme fraîche, Laguiole, or Cantal cheese; 2 garlic cloves; 30 g butter; salt and pepper.

 Serving history

 This dish was prepared for pilgrims on the way to Santiago de Compostela who stopped for a night in that region.
 According to legend, aligot was originally prepared with bread, and potatoes were substituted after their introduction to France.
 Today, it is enjoyed for village gatherings and celebrations as a main dish.
-Aligot is still cooked by hand in Aveyron homes and street markets.
-Aligot is traditionally served with Auvergne red wine.
+In the region of Aubrac, and more generally in the south of Auvergne, Aligot is still cooked by hand in homes and street markets.
+During the summer, it is the main (and often only) dish served in traditional farm buildings known as "burons", where cows used to be milked, that are converted into seasonal restaurants.